valeriearena/tomee-spring-hello-world/README.md

-# TomEE with Spring, JAX-RS, JPA, and JMS.
+# Web app with JAX-RS, CDI, EJB, JPA, and JMS that can be deployed to TomEE (Enterprise Tomcat).

 Follow the Setup Steps and Execution Steps below.